Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 Etiology of the phenomenon

-• uncontrolled medication intake;
+• uncontrolled medication;

 • household chemicals.

-An allergen is often:
+The allergen is often:

 • house, household, book and road dust (often contains mites, fungi and their metabolites);

-• soft furniture;
+• cushioned furniture;

 • feathers, down and animal hair;